 Portfolios can count on strategies that operate in multiple markets, spread over several timezones, and whose profits are described in any of the supported currencies.
 The app will convert all currencies to the one defined in the portfolio configuration and align all times with the timezone configured in the user's profile.

-Notice: Users with Free accounts can create an unlimited number of portfolios, but there is a limit of 20 strategies per portfolio.
-Likewise, to ensure satisfactory performance, with Basic or Pro subscriptions, the maximum number of strategies per portfolio is 100.
+Notice: Users with Free accounts can create an unlimited number of portfolios, but there is a limit of 25 strategies per portfolio.
+Likewise, to ensure satisfactory performance, with Basic or Pro subscriptions, some tools might limit the number of strategies in a portfolio.
 We continuously monitor the app's performance and server infrastructure to change these limits in the future, depending on system resources usage.

 When you create a new portfolio, you must fill in the following fields: